OlssonF/NEON-forecast-challenge-workshop/README.md

 This is a repository for materials to complete the NEON Ecological Forecasting Challenge tutorial.
 This tutorial repository is a dynamic repository and may change in future iterations.

 The tutorial is designed as a 90-minute, standalone session that includes an introductory presentation, a guided demonstration of forecast code, and open time for discussion.
-If a longer time period is available, the tutorial has additional activities and content that includes more advanced topics (Figure 1).
-In addition, the tutorial can be completed by individuals at their own pace, without a dedicated instructor.
+If a longer time period is available, this repository has additional activities and content that includes more advanced topics.
+These materials can also be completed as a self-paced tutorial.

-## Pre-tutorial preparation
+## 1. Pre-workshop intructions

 ### Setting up your R environment